Splunk Core Certified User Practice Exam 2025 - Free Splunk Core Certified User Practice Questions and Study Guide

 Question: 1 / 400

-What does the snap symbol (@) do in Splunk searches?
+What does the eval command do in a Splunk search?

 Get further explanation with Examzify DeepDiveBeta